 Background: Palliative care and the prison setting are diametrically opposed in their objectives.
 However, a high portion of those who are incarcerated in today’s prisons are aging, becoming infirm, and/or suffering life threatening diseases.
 Thus, increasingly, palliative care is a required service in the prison setting.
 This scoping review of relevant literature seeks to explore and synthesize global evidence and knowledge bases that are available.

-However, according to Dr. Meridith Burles, not enough research has focused on women affected by ovarian cancer to find out about their experiences of this illness and its implications for their everyday lives.
-As such, Dr. Burles is conducting a qualitative study that aims: to understand the ways in which women experience ovarian cancer as a chronic illness, and to describe how women negotiate the uncertainty of ovarian cancer and the future.
+Meridith Burles (Supervisor: Lorraine Holtslander) College of Nursing University of Saskatchewan Email: email@example.com Dr. Burles is conducting a qualitative study that aims: to understand the ways in which women experience ovarian cancer as a chronic illness, and to describe how women negotiate the uncertainty of ovarian cancer and the future.
 Dr. Burles is asking women […]